Job title: Professor in History of Art, History of Art

 Richard Thomson is Research Professor in the History of Art.
 He was Watson Gordon Professor of Fine Art since 1996, having previously taught at the University of Manchester.

 He read Modern History at St Catherine’s College, Oxford, has a postgraduate Diploma in the History of Art from Oxford, and gained both an MA and a PhD from the Courtauld Institute, London University.

 Elected a Fellow of the Royal Society of Edinburgh in 1998, Richard was a Guest Scholar at the J. Paul Getty Museum, Malibu, in 1993, the inaugural Van Gogh Museum Visiting Fellow at the University of Amsterdam in 2007 (invited back as the tenth in 2016), and Slade Professor of Fine Art at the University of Oxford in 2008-9.

-The founding Director of the Visual Arts Research Institute Edinburgh (VARIE), from 1999-2004, he has received significant funding in support of his research, including a Leverhulme Research Fellowship (1995-6) and grants under the Arts and Humanities Research Board/Council Research Leave Scheme (2002 and 2008), as well as acting as Principal Investigator for the Redefining European Symbolism, 1880-1910 International Network, funded by Leverhulme Trust (2010 -13), a collaboration with the Musée d’Orsay, the Institut National d’Histoire de l’Art, the Van Gogh Museum and the National Galleries of Scotland.
+The founding Director of the Visual Arts Research Institute Edinburgh (VARIE), from 1999-2004, Richard has received significant funding in support of his research, including a Leverhulme Research Fellowship (1995-6) and grants under the Arts and Humanities Research Board/Council Research Leave Scheme (2002 and 2008), as well as acting as Principal Investigator for the International Network Redefining European Symbolism, 1880-1910, funded by Leverhulme Trust (2010 -13), a collaboration with the Musée d’Orsay, the Institut National d’Histoire de l’Art, the Van Gogh Museum and the National Galleries of Scotland.
 He has served on a number of editorial boards, including Van Gogh Studies, 48/14.
 La Revue du Musée d’Orsay and Revue de l’Art.

 In addition he has wide experience as a member of boards of management, having been a founding director of Cornerhouse (1985-95) and a Trustee of the National Galleries of Scotland (2002-10), as well as sitting on the Comité scientifique, of the Institut National d’Histoire de l’Art, Paris (2008 -14) and the Conseil scientifique of the Musée d’Orsay (2010 -17).

 In 2012, the French government appointed him Officier dans l'Ordre des Arts et des Lettres, promoting him to Commandeur in 2018.